bitterblue/commonmark-hiccup/README.md

                       org.commonmark.node.HardLineBreak     [:br]}}})
 ```

-The `:nodes` map uses commonmark-java node classes as keys.
-The values are just
+The `:nodes` map uses [commonmark-java][3] node classes as keys.
+The values are
-Clojure data structures.
-Some keywords and lists are replaced during rendering:
+just Clojure data structures.
+Some keywords and lists are replaced during
+rendering:

 * All keywords prefixed with `:node-` are replaced with the respective property
   of the rendered node (e.g. `:node-literal` for `org.commonmark.node.HtmlBlock`
   is replaced with the value returned by `HtmlBlock::getLiteral`).
-* Some keywords are special: `content` is replaced with the rendered content of
+* Some keywords are special: `:content` is replaced with the rendered content
-  the current node's children; `text-content` is replaced with the concatenated
+  of the current node's children; `:text-content` is replaced with the
-  content of all `org.commonmark.node.Text` child nodes.
+  concatenated content of all `org.commonmark.node.Text` child nodes.
 * List elements are joined to strings.
 This is useful for rendering node
   properties as part of a longer string. `['(:h :node-level) :content]`
   uses the `level` property of the `Heading` node to render the appropriate HTML